Pigs are Valuable

 Gross income from Minnesota pig farms in 2018 was $2.3 billion.

-In addition to Minnesota pig farmers, raising pigs creates an additional 44,000 jobs like construction, trucking, feed milling, accounting, food processing, etc.
+In addition to Minnesota farmers, pork farming creates an additional 44,000 jobs like construction, trucking, feed milling, accounting, food processing, and more.

 In 2013, Minnesota pigs ate 147 million bushels of corn and 53 million bushels of soybeans, most of which was grown in Minnesota.